 In the cold method of liquid black soap making, there is no need to heat the water.
 In the bowl, simply crumble or mash your black soap to break into as many small pieces as possible, then pour the water onto the soap and cover with the lid.
 Let sit for overnight, or 12-24 hours for the soap to dissolve.
 Check occasionally (every 4-6 hours) to stir to ensure all the soap has dissolved.

 Once the soap has become liquid, you could add your favorite essential or nourishing oils, or skip that step and just pour the liquid black soap into your bottle of choice.

 PROPER STORAGE OF HOMEMADE LIQUID BLACK SOAP

-This is a natural recipe that does not include any preservative, so please take the caution to store your homemade mixture properly and safely.
-There are many recipes online that use Vitamin E or Lemons as preservatives, however they do not preserve anything, however they do decrease the “rancid” smell when natural products go bad.
+This is a natural recipe that does not include any preservatives, so please take the caution to store your homemade mixture properly and safely.
+There are many recipes online that use Vitamin E or Lemons as preservatives, however, they do not preserve anything, however, they do decrease the “rancid” smell when natural products go bad.
 Check out “6 Tips for Preserving Homemade Natural Products” for more information.